h0bbel/phpIPAMtoHomepage/README.md

 ### Option 1: Container

 Download the pre-configured container, configure the required environment variables and run it.
-The container exits after it's finished.
+The container exits after it's finished, and the result is saved in `services.yaml`

 ### Option 2: Run in PowerShell/PowerCLI